BillieA93/gems/README.md

-# gems
+# icarus
-This repository is for games and other projects to help me learn.
-I am new to coding and I am looking for practice projects and feedback.
-Right now I am using Python 3 exclusively, though I'd like to expand once I get more experience.
-Thanks!
+This is the script for Icarus, a dice game that I wrote.